mingcw/electron-demo-cryptoapp/README.md

 # electron-demo-cryptoapp

 ## Introduce
-This is a demo for [Electron](https://electronjs.org/).
+A demo for learning [Electron](https://electronjs.org/).
 It is referenced from [Creating Desktop Apps with Electron Tutorial](https://coursetro.com/courses/22/Creating-Desktop-Apps-with-Electron-Tutorial).

-> Only for learning, copyright is owned by the original author.

 ## Installation
 ```